Protect Tanzania’s Livelihoods for the Mutual Benefit of People and Wildlife

 The future of the Maasai Steppe and its ecological integrity is in the hands of the people who live and thrive on its lands.
 As demand for land increases, communities must be prepared to navigate this new challenge by understanding how to integrate multiple land uses, while maintaining healthy ecosystems.

-Through Villages for Conservation, we help these villages plan for the future.
+Through Communities for Conservation, we help these villages plan for the future.
 To Maasai herdsmen, preserving good quality grass and access to water are priorities, particularly during the dry season when drought threatens the landscape.
 Simply providing more sources of water may cause overutilization of pastures around those water sources.
 We value, above all, the natural balance that protects pastures from over-utilization based on the distance cattle can travel to water and still remain fit.

 Traditional livestock management systems take this sophisticated balance into account.
 They are intrinsically compatible with wildlife initiatives.
 Our support of these traditional methods is the first step in developing long-term strategies for natural resource conservation in the Maasai Steppe that are environmentally and culturally appropriate.

-Therefore, our role is not to direct conservation but rather to support villages in their conservation efforts.
+Therefore, our role is not to direct conservation but rather to support communities in their conservation efforts.
 For example, our staff works with dedicated natural resource committees in rural villages to develop effective environmental policies and bylaws, for example to demarcate vital grazing areas and protect water catchments.

 One of the ways we are doing this is through participatory land use mapping.
 We incorporate Google Earth images to help community members visualize and identify wildlife movements that overlap with their farmland.
 Recognizing areas that are inherently set up for conflict is the first step in developing improved land use management plans for the mutual benefit of people and wildlife.